 CDN (Content Delivery Network)

-A content delivery network (CDN) has a number of servers distributed around the world.
+A content delivery network (CDN) has several servers distributed worldwide.
 This helps speed up your site, as users can access it from the geographically closest server.

 Bluehost offers a free, built-in CDN.
 Dreamhost’s starter plans don’t include a CDN.